Easy and Delicious Recipes

 This cream-filled bread called “Cream Pan” (Kurimpan) is one of my favorite pastries in any Japanese bakery.
 It has been a popular item in Japanese bakeries for as long as I can recall.

-In Japan, Cream Pan is one of the best-loved sweet bread.
+In Japan, Cream Pan is one of the best-loved sweet breads.
 Although traditionally, you wrap thick custard cream in sweetened dough and bake.

 In this recipe, you bake sweet, fluffy bread first and then fill it with light custard.